-Section 426 of the Criminal Code prohibits private commercial bribery (though it would be applicable to public officials as well) or "secret commissions".
+Section 426 of the Criminal Code prohibits private commercial bribery (though it would be applicable to public officials as well) or "Secret Commissions".
 Offering, giving, or agreeing to offer or give a benefit of any kind to an agent as consideration for doing or not doing something relating to the affairs or business of the agent's principal, is prohibited.
 This agent/principal relationship includes the employee/employer relationship.

-There is a requirement that this be done "corruptly"; however, Canadian courts have identified this to mean "without the knowledge of the principal/employer" or "secretive" (R. v.
-Kelly, [1992] 2 S.C.R.
-170; R. v.
-Arnold, [1992] 2 S.C.R.
-208).
-There is no need that the bargain itself be identified as particularly corrupt.
+There is a requirement that this be done "corruptly".
+Canadian courts have identified this to mean "without the knowledge of the principal/employer" or "secretive".
+There is no need for the bargain itself to be identified as particularly corrupt.

-As such, commercial bribery may be vitiated if the recipient agent provides their principal or employer with full and prompt disclosure of any benefit received.
+As such, commercial bribery may be vitiated if the recipient agent provides full and prompt disclosure of any benefit received to their principal or employer.
 Such disclosure must be specific to each instance of benefit received, must be made promptly after receiving or agreeing to receive the benefit, and must be made directly to the principal.
-It is not sufficient for a principal to have general knowledge of some relationship between the agent and the payor (R. v.
-Kelly, [1992] 2 S.C.R.
-170; R. v.
-Arnold, [1992] 2 S.C.R.
-208).
+It is not sufficient for a principal to have general knowledge of some relationship between the agent and the payor.

 The commercial bribery prohibitions apply regardless of whether the employee given the benefit is a government official.
-The offence also does not require actual payment or completion of any gift, simply making the offer is sufficient to conclude the offence has been committed.
+It also does not require actual payment or completion of any gift, simply making the offer is sufficient to conclude the offence has been committed.